Macka0010/PDF2JPEG/README.md

 ## Overview
 The PDF2IMAGE CLI Tool allows users to extract images from PDF files.
 This tool can process either individual PDFs or all PDFs in a specified directory.
 The extracted images are saved in JPEG format within a subfolder named `Extracted Images`.
+You can run this program in either a GUI or CLI.

 ## Command-Line Options